Am0rphous/CheatSheets/Alfa Network AWUS1900/README.md

 # Alfa Network AWUS1900 Wireless USB Adapter

 **2025 december** there is a lot of problems online with this specific chipset.
 Especially after upgraing to linux kernel 6.xx.
 It drops packets, doesn't always authenticate and just a lot of weird problems.
 Be careful if you still want to buy this.
+Chipset/driver can be installed with `sudo apt install realtek-rtl88xxau-dkms`

 - Linux
   - [rtl8812au - aircrack-ng](https://github.com/aircrack-ng/rtl8812au)